Judas and the Black Messiah: Filming and post-production

 Principal photography began in Cleveland, Ohio on October 21, 2019.
 On November 25 and 26, 2019, filming took place at the Ohio State Reformatory in Mansfield.
 After 42 days, production concluded on December 19, 2019.
 Originally announced as Jesus Was My Homeboy, the film was later reported as being titled Judas and the Black Messiah before being described as untitled.
-Kristan Sprague began editing the film in January 2020, prior the dozens of studios being shut down due to the COVID-19 pandemic in New York, which later resulted in crew members working remotely during post-production.
+Kristan Sprague began editing the film in January 2020, prior to dozens of studios being shut down due to the COVID-19 pandemic in New York, which later resulted in crew members working remotely during post-production.
 In July 2020, the film's title was confirmed to be Judas and the Black Messiah.

 Music

 Two soundtrack albums were released for the film.
 The first, titled Judas and the Black Messiah (Original Motion Picture Soundtrack), featured incerpts from the film's score composed by Mark Isham and Craig Harris.
-It was released on February 12, 2021, by WaterTower Music.
-The same day, another soundtrack consisting of incorporated songs, were released under the title Judas and the Black Messiah: The Inspired Album.
-The 22-track music album, featured songs from many prominent rappers, such as Jay-Z, ASAP Rocky and Nas, as well as a posthumous appearance by Nipsey Hussle.
+It was released on February 12, 2021 by WaterTower Music.
+The same day, another soundtrack consisting of incorporated songs was released under the title Judas and the Black Messiah: The Inspired Album.
+The 22-track music album featured songs from many prominent rappers, such as Jay-Z, ASAP Rocky and Nas, as well as a posthumous appearance by Nipsey Hussle.
 It features an original song titled "Fight for You" performed by H.E.R., who also co-wrote it with D'Mile and Tiara Thomas.
-The music album received critical acclaim, and was featured in the 12th position of the Weekly Billboard 200 charts, while also topping the Billboard soundtracks chart, and also listed in 23rd position in the year-ender charts.
+The music album received critical acclaim and was featured in the 12th position of the Weekly Billboard 200 charts, while also topping the Billboard soundtracks chart, and also listed in 23rd position in the year-ender charts.

 Release

-Judas and the Black Messiah had its world premiere at the 2021 Sundance Film Festival on February 1, 2021 at both virtual and in-person screenings.
+Judas and the Black Messiah had its world premiere at the 2021 Sundance Film Festival on February 1, 2021, at both virtual and in-person screenings.
 The film was released on February 12, 2021, in the United States, by Warner Bros.
 Pictures.
 The film was originally scheduled to be released on August 21, 2020, but because of the COVID-19 pandemic, it was postponed to 2021.

 As part of its plans for all of its 2021 films, Warner Bros.
 Pictures also streamed the film simultaneously on the HBO Max service for a period of one month, after which the film played exclusively in theatres until the start of the normal home media release schedule period.
 Samba TV reported that 653,000 households streamed the film over its opening weekend.
 By the end of its first month, the film had been watched in over 1.4 million U.S. households.
 The film was re-added to HBO Max on July 1, 2021.